|Click on a zone for area-specific information.

-The goal of Oregon’s Wolf Conservation and Management Plan is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
+The goal of Oregon’s Wolf Conservation and Management Plan (Wolf Plan) is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
 Minimizing wolf-livestock conflict and reducing livestock losses to wolves is an important part of the Wolf Plan.

 Download ODFW Wolves/Livestock General Information (pdf)